“The Bankers of the future will be very different from the Bankers of today” Henri Arslanian

 Final Words on Fintech Innovation and Transformation in Financial Services

 The financial world is changing rapidly.
-With so many disruptors and advancements, the Fintech Snowball will only continue to gather pace.
+With so many disruptors and advancements, the global Fintech Snowball will only continue to gather pace.
 The question is will you be there to take advantage of it for your career and company?

 “Learning and innovation go hand in hand.
 The arrogance of success is to think that what you did yesterday will be sufficient for tomorrow.”
 William Pollard